How easily the topic of the thread is hijacked

 BOSS lets leave the thread to run its course before the hyeanas set about demolishing it.

-It is getting really tedious
+It is getting really tedious :evil: :x

 History will always favour the Hunter, until the lion learns how to write.